feklee/stm/video_installation/README.md

   * Fader: Also compare ticked values, to avoid unnecessary updates.

-  * Idle mode: Don’t record, or only optionally.
+  * Idle mode: Don’t record positions, or only optionally.

   * Add microsecond timestamps and use them for profiling: Calculate entire scan time, and output it to Node.js console.